karywin/CustomSBBot/README.md

 ## Installation and Running of the bot on your server.
 This bot requires [node.js](https://nodejs.org/en/download/), [git](https://git-scm.com/downloads), and [yarn](https://yarnpkg.com/en/docs/install).

+I recommend downloading the version of the bot via source code or by git.
+I always will update the git first, and the zip file in the releases will be behind.
+To have all the latest commands, please clone via git.

 To download the latest **stable** version of the bot via a .zip release file, please go here: https://github.com/karywin/VulpesBotius/releases/latest